MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-1-prepare-environment.md

 * If you prefer to run the Azure CLI reference commands locally, [install](/cli/azure/install-azure-cli) the Azure CLI.

-* To complete the steps in this tutorial, you will need `contributor` permissions in your subscription.
+* To complete the steps in this tutorial, you need `contributor` permissions in your subscription.

 [!INCLUDE [include](./includes/current-version.md)]